Vivo Full Bed vs Zero and Sync Hybrid

 We recently got a customer email asking about the difference between a full bed of Vivo and a hybrid of Zero and Sync.

-Vivo Full Bed: Balanced Performer
+Vivo Full Bed: Control and Spin

-Think of Vivo as a string that amplifies your existing skills rather than compensating for areas where you need help.
+Because it lacks the slick snapback of Zero and Sync, think of Vivo as a string that amplifies your existing skills rather than compensating for areas where you need help.

 Zero x Sync Hybrid: Dynamic Duo